Soma Bringer: Gameplay

-Soma Bringer is an action role-playing game where players take control of members of a military unit dubbed Pharzuph Division 7.
-The three-dimensional environments are explored from a top-down perspective, and the overhead camera can be zoomed in and out on the playable character.
+Soma Bringer is an action role-playing game where players control members of a military unit dubbed Pharzuph Division 7 and explore three-dimensional environments from a top-down perspective, while the overhead camera can be zoomed in and out.
 Seven characters are available at the start of the game, with an eighth being unlocked later on.
 The game uses two modes of play.
-In single-player, the player controls the party leader while the two assigned companions are controlled using the game's artificial intelligence.
-In addition to the single-player mode, the game features cooperative (co-op) multiplayer.
-Activated through wireless connection, up to three players can freely explore environments and team up for dungeons.
+In single-player, the player controls the party leader while two assigned companions are controlled using the game's artificial intelligence.
+In addition to the single-player mode, the game features cooperative (co-op) multiplayer, which is activated through wireless connection and allows up to three players to freely explore environments and dungeons.

-Battles take place in real-time within the same space as exploration, which include overworld environments and dedicated dungeons.
+Battles take place in real-time within overworld environments and dungeons.
 Using a style similar to hack and slash, the three characters attack targeted enemies in the field.
-Abilities, including standard attacks and special moves related to a character, are mapped to the Nintendo DS (DS) face buttons.
+Abilities, including standard attacks and special moves related to a character, are mapped to the Nintendo DS's face buttons.
 Attacks can be chained together into combinations for higher damage.
 Continually attacking an enemy will cause a "Break", a period where the enemy is stunned and attacks cause more damage.
-Gameplay is not paused when the separate item menu is opened, which contains items such as regenerative potions.
-Character health is automatically replenished when they move into a new area, otherwise needing items to restore.
+Gameplay is not paused when the item menu is opened, which allows items such as regenerative potions to be used.
+Character health is automatically replenished when moving into a new area, and can also be restored using items.